MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```
 python Predict.py --Scan_name test_1.nii --Experiment_name Experiment --Device cpu --Slices 5
 ```
 This will start executing the code for scan *"test_1.nii"* and create a folder *"Experiment"* in the *"Path_to_storage"* directory in which all the results will be stored.
-A description of the other arguments that this function can use are described below:
+A description of the other arguments that this function can use is described below:

 <details>